Kākā are large parrots that are mainly limited to a few forest strongholds in the central North and South Islands.

 Kākā, listed as nationally vulnerable under the New Zealand Threat Classification System, are large parrots belonging to the nestorinae family, a group that includes kea.

 There are two sub-species; the North Island kākā (N m. septentrionalis), and the South Island kākā.
 Both sub-species have brown/green feathers with brilliant flashes of orange and scarlet under their wings.
-The South Island kākā is more vivid and bigger.
+The South Island kākā is more vivid and larger in size.

-A small population are sometimes found near Routeburn Falls Hut.
+A small population are sometimes found near Routeburn Falls Hut and around Lake Sylvan.